What's Wrong with My Tree?

 Spores of this disease spread from sick to healthy oak trees on picnic beetles.
 The beetles are attracted to trees recently wounded or damaged by wind, storms, and pruning.
 The disease also spreads through naturally occurring root grafts between oak trees.

 Work with a certified arborist to remove infected trees.
-They must first sever any grafts between the trees to be removed and those that will remain.
+They must first sever any grafts between the infected trees to be removed and the healthy ones that will remain.
 Burn or bury the infected wood to prevent spreading the disease to healthy trees.
 If you keep it for firewood, remove the bark and cover the pile with a heavy tarp.
+Do not move logs and firewood harvested from oak wilt-infected trees or recently cut oak logs to areas infected with oak wilt disease.

 Prune oak trees during the dormant season when picnic beetles as less active.
-If you must prune during the growing season seal the wounds with pruning paint.
+If you must prune during the growing season, immediately cover the wounds with pruning paint.

 “My tree has been slimed” is a common call I receive after a warm spring rain.
 No need to panic if you find a gelatinous orange substance on your evergreen.
 It is just the fruiting stage of cedar-apple rust.

-This rust fungal disease spends half of its life on junipers, often called red cedars, and the remainder on apples, crabapples, hawthorns, or quince.
+This rust fungal disease spends half of its life on junipers, primarily Juniperus virginiana, often called red cedar, and the remainder on apples, crabapples, hawthorns, or quince.
 It does not kill either host but can cause some tip dieback and round ball-like growths called galls on the twigs and needles of junipers.
 These galls swell after a warm spring rain and produce orange gelatinous horns.
 These horns release fungal spores, infecting nearby apples, crabapples, hawthorns, and quince.

 If infected, these plants develop orange spots on their leaves and fruit, and in severe infestations may drop some of their leaves.
 Fortunately, this is more of a cosmetic problem and otherwise healthy plants survive.